 In this period, our stock's performance approximated that of the S&P 500 Index, but, despite progress in many key areas of our business as described above, our stock underperformed the S&P Biotechnology Select Industry Index.
-Over the 10-year period ended December 31, 2018, we delivered stock price appreciation of 1,934% and outperformed both the S&P 500 Index (2008-2018 total shareholder return of 243%) and the S&P Biotechnology Select Industry Index (2008-2018 total shareholder return of 243%) and the S&P Biotechnology Select Industry Index (2008-2018 total shareholder return of 243%) and the S&P Biotechnology our stock price in any particular time period, we believe that if we continue to deliver operational, pipeline, and financial results, the creation of shareholder value and stock price appreciation will follow.
+Over the 10-year period ended December 31, 2018, we delivered stock price appreciation of 1,934% and outperformed both the S&P 500 Index (2008-2018 total shareholder return of 243%) and the S&P Biotechnology Select Industry Index (2008-2018 total shareholder return of 315%).
+While we cannot predict the performance of our stock price in any particular time period, we believe that if we continue to deliver operational, pipeline, and financial results, the creation of shareholder value and stock price appreciation will follow.